qli825/stats220/README.md

 # **STATS 220 - Qintong Li**

 ## Aiming of this page
 This is the Project 1 of stats 220, mission for this part is to show our meme creation with a markdown on [GitHub](https://github.com/qli825/stats220).
+Here is my project 1 work [index](https://github.com/qli825/stats220/blob/main/index.html).

 ## Introducing myself